M2hmoud2del/MalScope-Analyzer/analysis/static/README.md

 This directory (`analysis/static/`) houses the core logic for the **Static Malware Analysis** phase of the **MalScope-Analyzer** platform.
 Static analysis is a foundational step in malware triage, designed to safely examine the structural properties, cryptographic signatures, and embedded metadata of suspicious files without ever executing them.

 By utilizing this engine, we can quickly generate Indicators of Compromise (IoCs), identify obfuscation techniques, and query global threat intelligence feeds.
 This phase acts as the first line of defense, providing rapid insights before passing the sample to more resource-intensive dynamic analysis environments.
+The architecture was intentionally designed to support extensibility, automation, and forensic-grade inspection workflows.
+Every analysis component operates independently while contributing to a centralized reporting pipeline, allowing analysts to integrate additional modules, custom detection rules, and advanced heuristics with minimal modification to the core framework.

+This engine is especially useful for:

+Malware triage automation
+Incident response investigations
+SOC analyst workflows
+Threat hunting operations
+Reverse engineering preparation
+Security research environments
+Educational malware analysis labs

+The system emphasizes safe inspection techniques by avoiding execution during this phase, significantly reducing the risk associated with handling untrusted binaries.

 ---